bexiturley/pands-project/README.md

 *meanfourtool = np.mean(data[:,3])*
 *print ("Average of fourth column is:", meanfourtool)*

-Print out the smallest and largest value in each of the 4 columns *print (firstcol)*
+Print out the smallest and largest value in each of the 4 columns.
+*print (firstcol)*

 *print (np.min(firstcol))*